Bu Ali Shah Qalandar

 His real name was Sharfuddin but he is well known by his title Bu Ali Shah Qalandar.
-His father Syed Muhammad Abu al Hassan (Fakhar Uddin) also known as Fakhar e Alam was a great scholar and saint of his time.
+His father Syed Muhammad Abu al Hassan Fakharuddin also known as Fakhar e Alam was a great scholar and saint of his time.
 His father was buried in Village Kirman Parachinar, Pakistan.
-He is from the ancestry of Imam Musa Kazim.
-His large descendants reside in Pakistan and are known as Nomani.
+He was descended from Imam Musa Al-Kadhim.
+His large descendants were moved to Pakistan after participation in 1947.
 He completed his studies at an early age and subsequently taught near the Qutub Minar in Delhi for 20 years.
 He published a collection of Persian poetry by the name of "Diwan Hazrat Sharafuddeen Bu Ali Qalandar" which was later translated by Khawaja Shahudin in Punjabi.
 It was a great Sufi work in Persian language.
 Some other famous Qalandars include Lal Shahbaz Qalandar and Shams Ali Qalandar.

 Birthplace

-One account says he was born in early 1209 and lived till 1324 in Panipat, India.
+One account says he was born in early 1209 and lived till 1324 in Panipat, during the rule of Delhi Sultanate.
 His father, Sheikh Fakhar Uddin was a famous scholar of his time.
 His mother was Hafiza Jamal, the daughter of Maulana Nemat Ullah Hamdani.
 Some people also claim his father actually came from Iraq and settled down in Panipat.